 *This post may contain affiliate links for your convenience.
 For more information, please read my disclosure policy*

-Router Table (if you want a reversible frame)
+Router Table or Table Saw (if you want a reversible frame)

 The overall dimensions for the plywood board are 14″ by 30″, with the frame on, it was 15.5″ by 31.5″.

 If you want to make your frame reversible, you need a table saw or a router table.
-For ours we used our router table.
+For ours, we used our router table, which is easier, and what we would recommend if you have that option.
 You need to use your saw to cut your frame pieces into the proper length and width for your sign.
 Ours were 1.5″ wide x 3/4″ thick.

 Your plywood should slide snuggly into the new frame you’ve made.